What if all our students

 In this post, I want to continue sharing this challenge by raising some diagnostic questions, ones I hope you can answer in dialogue with your students, with your colleagues, and, if you are interested, with me!

-1. Do your students view the purpose of taking your course as advancing in proficiency in the language?
+1. Do your students view the shared purpose of taking your course as advancing in linguistic and intercultural proficiency?
 (I’m referring to the “immediate” or “proximal” purpose.
-Students may also have wonderful attendant goals such as “to travel respectfully and joyfully in Spanish-speaking countries,” “to watch TV with my Italian grandma,” “to do international business,” etc.)
+Students may also have or develop wonderful real-life goals such as “to interact with Spanish speakers in my community,” “to travel respectfully and joyfully in French-speaking Africa,” “to do international business,” “to watch TV with my Italian grandma,” etc.)

 2. Do your students know what it means to advance in proficiency?